jlev/gatsby-transformer-geocodio/README.md

     {
       resolve: `gatsby-transformer-geocodio`,
       options: {
-// Your OpenCage API key
+// Your Geocodio API key
         api_key: `<YOUR GEOCODIO API KEY>`,

 // An array of configurations per node type to geocode